Canonical currents and heights for K3 surfaces: Elliptic fibrations and currents

 \begin{remark}[More general singular fibers] When $\pi$ has general singular fibers, it is clear from the proof of \autoref{thm:preferred_currents} that we can still find $\phi\in C^\infty(X^\circ)$ such that $\alpha+dd^c\phi$ is $\pi$-trivial on $X^\circ$.
 However, in general we see no reason for $\phi$ to be bounded on $X^\circ$.

 Nevertheless, we do believe that the result in \autoref{prop:continuous_potentials} does hold without the restriction on the singular fibers, which boils down to showing that while $\phi$ need not be bounded on $X^\circ$ anymore, $\gamma_*\phi-\phi$ should extend to a continuous function on $X$.
 Indeed the following simple argument (essentially the same as Tate's \cite{Tate}) proves that $\gamma_*\phi-\phi$ is bounded on $X^\circ$ in general.
-Recall that $f=\pi^*u+\phi-\gamma_*\phi$ where $f$ is smooth on all of $X$.
-Then for $k\geq 1$ the Birkhoff sum $S_k(\gamma,f):=\sum_{i=0}^{k-1}\gamma^i_*f$ satisfies
+This does not quite yield \autoref{prop:continuous_potentials}, which asserts the \emph{continuity} of the potentials of $\eta$.